Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Methodology

 During the training phase (Fig. \ref{fig:overall_pipeline} (b)), an encoder takes in target actions, tactile, and motor information, and converts them to a latent vector $\mathbf{z}$, which is restricted to close to standard isotropic Gaussian distribution.
 Then, a decoder takes in $\textbf{z}$, together with wrist image, tactile, and motor information, to reconstruct the corresponding target actions.
 The encoding and decoding processes can be expressed as:

-where $\operatorname{CLS}$ represents learnable parameters, $\textbf{E}$ and $\textbf{D}$ being the VTM-VAE encoder and decoder, respectively.
+where $p$ represents past time-step, $k$ represents future time-step, $\operatorname{CLS}$ represents learnable parameters, $\textbf{E}$ and $\textbf{D}$ being the VTM-VAE encoder and decoder, respectively.
 The specific details of the encoder and decoder's image feature processing (Central-aware scan) and backbone (Bidirectional Mamba and Prefix Bidirectional Mamba) are provided later in the Central-aware Mamba section.

 The decoder's output target actions are expected to be as close as possible to the corresponding encoder's input target actions, facilitated by the optimization of a loss function:

 where $T$ is the total number of tuples ($\mathbf{I}_t$, $\mathbf{h}_t$, $\mathbf{a}_t$) in the collected dataset, $\mathbf{a}_{t:t+k-1}$ represents the target actions over $k$ consecutive frames, $\hat{\mathbf{a}}_{t:t+k-1}$ are the reconstructed actions, and the $\left| \cdot \right |$ denotes the L1 loss.